stephpy/timeline/doc/notification.rst

 UnreadNotification
 ``````````````````

-UnreadNotification is already provided on this library.
+UnreadNotification is already provided with this library.
 All actions spreads on your timeline will be stored and you'll
 be able to mark them as read or retrieve unread notifications.

-How to use it ?
+How to use it?

 .. code-block:: php